anmsajedulalam/Video-Lectures-To-Searchable-PDF/README.md

 2. **Media Extraction**: FFmpeg splits the video into a high-quality WAV track and evenly spaced video frames with timestamps.
 3. **Speech + Slide Text Understanding**:
    - `faster-whisper` produces bilingual-friendly transcripts and per-segment timestamps.
-   - PaddleOCR extracts slide text from frames, while LLaVA handles dense visual descriptions when text is light.
+   - PaddleOCR extracts slide text from frames.
+   - (Optional) A vision-language model (e.g. BLIP / LLaVA) can generate rich slide captions; this is **disabled by default** to keep VRAM usage modest.
 4. **Alignment**: Transcript chunks are matched to their corresponding slide frames using temporal overlap and cosine similarity on embeddings.
 5. **PDF Generation**:
    - **OCR-driven slide PDF** for crisp slide reproduction with searchable overlays.